Sat, 26 Jan 2013

 Clarion Collection Hotel Grand, Bodø ***

-Centrally situated in Bodø, the hotel is minutes from the Lanego lighthouse, the Bodin Church, the Norwegian Aviation Museum and the Bodø Cathedral.The hotel has a restaurant and offers complimentary tea and coffee and evening buffet to guests staying on a bed and breakfast basis.
-Guest rooms are good sized and fully equipped with daily newspaper, ironing board, hair dryer and have shower and WC, satellite TV, telephone, and free Wireless.
-All floors are accessible via lift.
+Centrally situated in Bodø, the hotel is minutes from the Lanego lighthouse, the Bodin Church the Norwegian Aviation Museum and the Bodøo Cathedral.The hotel has a restaurant and offers complimentary tea and coffee and evening buffet to guests staying on a bed and breakfast basis.
+Guestrooms are good sized and fully equipped with daily newspaper, ironing board, hair dryer and have shower and WC, setellite TV, telephone, Free Wireless High Speed Internet Access and are accessible via lift.

 Rica Hotel Svolvær ***plus